PE & Sports Premium

 Sport Premium Funding Statement

-The Government is providing over £450 million on improving Physical Education (PE) and Sport in primary schools over the next 3 academic years.
-Saltwood Church of England Primary School has received £8,952 for the year 2016/17.
+The Government is providing over £320 million a year to improve Physical Education (PE) and Sport in primary schools, to improve healthy lifestyles among pupils and tackle childhood obesity.
+Saltwood Church of England Primary School is receiving £17,920 for the year 2021/21.

 Schools can choose how they use the funding, for example to:

 - hire specialist PE teachers or qualified sports coaches to work with primary teachers during PE lessons;

 - support and involve children by running after-school sports;